 Why 6 mm steps?
 Everybody seems to agree that crank length differences of 3 mm or less are unnoticeable even for the most discerning cyclists.
 If you usually ride 175 or 180 mm cranks, our 177 mm will be perfect for you.
 The 171 mm covers 170 and 172.5 mm.
 And if you prefer shorter cranks, we now offer 165 mm as well.
 Together, these three lengths will satisfy 90% of cyclists.

 Last autumn, I went to Taiwan to discuss the final phase of this new project with our suppliers.
-I love visiting with the people who make our components.
+I love visiting the people who make our components.
 The man on the right is our engineer, who works full-time in Taiwan to supervise the production of our components that are made there.
 (Many other components are made in Japan, and a few are made locally in Seattle.)
 In the center is one of the engineers from the CNC company who machine our cranks and chainrings.

 Seeing our components being made is exciting.
 Like most high-performance cranks, the Compass René Herse cranks are forged.
 It’s a very involved process: You need a huge forging hammer (above).
 For scale, you can see two workers in the photo.
 On the right you see two pallets with raw aluminum pieces that will be turned into components.